mikemaccana/how-to-install-a-linux-development-environment-on-windows/README.md

 ## What goes where

 - Your code will be in the Linux filesystem, for speed.
 - Your language support (node, Python, Ruby, Rust.
 Go, Elixir etc) will in Linux.
-While Windows support for these languages much better than what it was, Linux is the primary supported OS.
 - Databases (I like Postgres) and Docker containers will be in Linux
 - IDEs will be in Windows (vscode installs a special WSL helper into Linux though)
 - Browsers will be in Windows (yes, WSL makes localhost work exactly like normal)